astropy/specutils/docs/analysis.rst

     4. Run steps 1 and 2 of the case with known redshift.
     5. Repeat the steps until ``max_redshift`` is reached.
-    6. Return the best redshift, the lowest chi-square and its corresponding template spectrum, redshifted and normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable).
+    6. Return the best redshift, the lowest chi-square and its corresponding template spectrum, and a list with all chi2 values, one per template.
+       The returned template spectrum corresponding to the lowest chi2 is redshifted and normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable).

 An example of how to do template matching with an unknown redshift is: